husaynali/Keeta-Dashboard/README.md

 ## 🚀 Overview

-The Keeta KPI Dashboard loads support data from a CSV file and exposes an `/overall` route that renders a comprehensive dashboard with:
+The **Keeta-Dashboard** loads support data from a CSV file and exposes an `/overall` route that renders a comprehensive dashboard with:

 * High-level KPI cards
 * Sparkline trends for each KPI